paperbenni/paperbenni.github.io/content/posts/aisilly.md

 going to need minified javascript.
 It is not going to need tracking URLs.
 It is not going to need links to stylesheets.
 It is not going to need most CSS classes.
 We've had better things than `curl | my_expensive_llm` for a while now.
-In fact, these things are probably what is being used to create the data sets being used to train LLMs.
+In fact, these things are probably what is being used to create the datasets being used to train LLMs.
 Why not use them to make the result of tool calls more readable for LLMs as well?